Chapters

 Introduction

 Introduction This project attempts to apply a poetics of weaving to literary analysis and the theatrical devising process.
-Taking my inheritance of weaving techniques, of the Finnish language, of family stories, and of the many cultures and experiences that have shaped who I am, I weave a… Read more
+Taking my inheritance of weaving techniques, of the Finnish language, of family stories, and of the many cultures and experiences that have shaped who I am, I weave a story that is part of many traditions: the Kalevala stories and mythology of my maternal heritage, the rug weaving I… Read more